|The V1 Flying bomb was the worlds first cruise missile. An

 of the girls from the Air ministry were sunbathing on the roof.
 The modern steel frame buildings stood up well to the blast

 and indeed much of it was absorbed by the blast wall outside the Air Ministry.
-This though, caused the blast to be
+This caused the blast to be channelled

 |Victoria Station 25th June 1944

-blocked.
+was blocked.
 He then found a lift shaft and was able to climb down the metal framework.
-Once at the bottom he was able to
+Once at the bottom he was able to leave the

 The entire eastern sized arched roof at Victoria did not have any glass left in it at all.